kamek777/learning_python/README.md

+# DESCRIPTION
-This is my little place, where I am putting my everyday's exercises from programmer's books :)
+This is the folder where I practice my Python skills using the books "Python Crash Course" by Eric Matthes and "Effective Python" by Brett Slatkin :)